pponec/PPScriptsForJava/README.md

 3. Move the file `DirectoryBookmarks.java` to the current directory.
 3. `java DirectoryBookmarks.java c`
 4. Copy the file [init.bat](windows/init.bat) to the directory `$HOME/bin`.
+5. Open `regedit` and follow the instructions in the file header.
-5. Modify path to Java and remove other unnecessary auxiliary functions.
+6. Modify path to Java and optionally remove unnecessary auxiliary functions.

 ### For the Windows GitBash (Bash emulator):

-1. Follow the instructions for **Command Prompt**.
+1. Follow the instructions (1-4) for **Command Prompt**.
 2. Instal the **GitBash** from the [project page](https://gitforwindows.org/).
 3. Copy the file [.profile](windows/.profile) to the directory `$HOME`.
-4. Modify path to Java and remove other unnecessary auxiliary functions.
+4. Modify path to Java and optionally remove unnecessary auxiliary functions.

 ## Similar projects: